CDLUC3/ezid/templates/doc/apidoc.2.rst

 ark:/99999/fk4 for ARK identifiers and doi:10.5072/FK2 for DOI identifiers.
 Identifiers in these namespaces are termed "test identifiers."
-They are ordinary long-term identifiers in almost all respects, including resolvability, except that EZID deletes them after 2 weeks.
+They are ordinary long-term identifiers in almost all respects, except that EZID deletes them after 2 weeks.

-Test DOI identifiers resolve through the universal DOI resolver (\https://doi.org/), but do not appear in any of DataCite's other systems.
+Test ARK identifiers resolve just as real ARK identifiers do through the N2T_ resolver, but test DOI identifiers do not resolve and do not appear in any DataCite systems.
 Test DOI identifiers registered with Crossref appear only in Crossref's test server (\http://test.crossref.org/), and are prefixed there with 10.15697.
 For example, test identifier doi:10.5072/FK2TEST will appear as doi:10.15697/10.5072/FK2TEST in Crossref.

 All user accounts are permitted to create test identifiers.
 EZID also provides an "apitest" account that is permitted to create only test